Preston Football Club: 1980s

-1990s: decline
+1990s: Decline

 With the ethnic mix of the Preston area rapidly changing and the almost saturation coverage of the now Australian Football League, the club's off-field position deteriorated in the 1990s, and it was constantly battling for survival.
 Preston was not the only club struggling, and at the end of 1994, the VFA Board of Management merged with the Victorian State Football League (VSFL) (now controlling the elite under-18 competition that had effectively replaced both the League and Association Thirds), and plans gradually evolved for the development of a new competition, which became the Victorian Football League.

 With a mounting debt, Preston entered into a merger with the Northern Knights under-18 team in 1996.
 The combined entity was known as the Preston Knights and adopted the Knights uniform of white with black and blue hoops.
 The move provided some financial stability off the field, but little success on the football front.

 In October 1997, the VSFL executive announced that the Preston Knights' licence with the League had been withdrawn and that Preston, after 95 years, was effectively out of the competition.
 A number of protest meetings were organised and the club found a willing ally in Don Gillies, an administrator appointed by the State Government to replace the long-dysfunctional Preston Council, who through years of neglect had allowed the Preston Oval to degenerate to a standard well below that required for senior football.
 Gillies, in meeting with the VSFL, undertook to initiate significant drainage and lighting improvements at the ground and after around about a month of uncertainty, the Knights' license was reinstated when Traralgon announced its withdrawal from the VFL after an unsuccessful two-year trial.

+Bullants revival

 The shaky alliance with the Knights continued until 1999 when the Board announced it could not recommend continuing.
 A new group approached the now VFL with a proposal to resurrect the club under the name of the Northern Bullants, market research having revealed that much of the club's support and player base no longer lay within the old Preston area.
-The revived club returned to a variation of the traditional red uniform, replacing the PFC monogram with a white bullant.
+The revived club returned to a variation of the traditional red uniform, replacing the PFC monogram with a white bullant (although the logo actually featured a termite until it was replaced in 2002).
 The PFC initials were later added to the back of the guernsey below the collar.

-At the same time, the AFL abandoned its Reserves competition in favour of a restructured VFL comprising a number of AFL–VFL affiliations, AFL Reserve teams and 'stand-alone' VFL clubs.
-The Northern Bullants opted not to pursue affiliation with an AFL club.
+At the same time, the AFL abandoned its reserves competition in favour of a restructured VFL comprising a number of AFL–VFL affiliations, AFL reserve teams and "standalone" VFL clubs.
+The Bullants opted not to pursue affiliation with an AFL club.
 2000 and 2001 saw the stand-alone Bullants post six wins in each season, but the difficulty of having part-time players and coaching staff competing with full-time AFL counterparts was obvious in many games where the Bullants were highly competitive for much of the match but outgunned by fitter, bigger and stronger opposition late in the game.